duritong/trocla/README.md

 ### to 0.2.0

-1. Feature: Introduce profiles
+1. New feature profiles: Introduce profiles to make it easy to have a default set of properties.
+See the profiles section for more information.
+1. New feature expiration: Make it possible that keys can have an expiration.
+See the expiration section for more information.
-1. Increase default password length to 16
+1. Increase default password length to 16.
-1. Add a console safe password charset that should provide a subset of chars that easier to type on a physical keyboard.
+1. Add a console safe password charset.
+It should provide a subset of chars that are easier to type on a physical keyboard.
-1. Fix a bug with encryptions when deleting all formats
+1. Fix a bug with encryptions while deleting all formats.
-1. Introduce pluggable stores, so we can talk to other backends and not only moneta in the future
+1. Introduce pluggable stores, so in the future we are able to talk to different backends and not only moneta.
+For testing and inspiration a simple in memory storage backend was added.
-1. CHANGE: moneta adapter & adapter_options now live under store_options in the configuration file.
-Till 0.3.0 old configuration entries will be migrated on the fly.
+1. CHANGE: moneta's configuration for `adapter` & `adapter_options` now live under store_options in the configuration file.
+Till 0.3.0 old configuration entries will still be accepted.
 1. CHANGE: ssl_options is now known as encryption_options.
-Till 0.3.0 old configuration entries will be migrated on the fly.
+Till 0.3.0 old configuration entries will still be accepted.
-1. Improve randomness when creating a serial number
+1. Improve randomness when creating a serial number.
 1. Add a new charset: hexadecimal

 ### to 0.1.3